-The District continues to reduce its OPEB liability, moving from a pay-as-you go plan to a completely funded retirement plan for the next 9 to 10 years.
+The District continues to work towards reducing its OPEB liability, moving from a pay-as-you go plan to a completely funded retirement plan for the next 9 to 10 years.
 Approximately \$2 million has been budgeted in each of the last five fiscal years to be applied to Health Reimbursement Accounts (HRA's) to support this plan.
-An OPEB actuarial study was completed during FY18 in order to update the OPEB valuation and liability.
+An OPEB actuarial study was completed during FY20 in order to update the OPEB valuation and liability.
+The FY20 OPEB actuarial study reviewed the prior study and provided an updated valuation of the FY18 study.
+This accounts for the increase provided in FY20 as compared to FY18.
 The summary of the District's Other Postemployment Benefits is included in Note 7.